terraform-google-modules/terraform-google-kubernetes-engine/examples/acm-terraform-blog-part3/README.md

 # Enable ACM features with Terraform - Part 3

-This is Part3 of the tutorial to accompany a short series of  blog articles explaining how to enable [Anthos Config Management (ACM)](https://cloud.google.com/anthos/config-management) with Terraform.
+This is part three of the tutorial to accompany a short series of blog articles explaining how to enable [Anthos Config Management (ACM)](https://cloud.google.com/anthos/config-management) with Terraform.

 In the [first part](../acm-terraform-blog-part1), we explained how to use Teraform to create a cluster and manage its config from git via [Config Sync](https://cloud.google.com/anthos-config-management/docs/config-sync-overview).